 In recent years the Committee had granted LTEI exclusively in the form of performance-accelerated restricted share units ("PARS"), as authorized under the 2018 Omnibus Incentive Plan.
 These PARS awards have a term of five years, and the award (net of withholding taxes) is distributable to the recipient in shares of Company common stock at the end of the term.
-However, if the Company performance criteria stated in the notice of award, which for 2018, 2019 and 2020 were achievement of target stock prices, are met during a specified twelve-month period, generally the third or fourth years of the term (the "performance periods"), then part or all of the award is accelerated, and the accelerated portion (net of withholding taxes) will be distributed in shares six months after the end of the performance period in which the criteria are first met; and if acceleration occurs during the fifth year of the award date even if the performance criteria are met, except in cases of death, disability, retirement or certain other special circumstances.
-In all events, the award recipient must remain continuously employed by the Company until the underlying shares are distributed the Committee deems appropriate).
+However, if the Company performance criteria stated in the notice of award, which for 2018, 2019 and 2020 were achievement of target stock prices, are met during a specified twelve-month period, generally the third or fourth years of the term (the "performance periods"), then part or all of the award is accelerated, and the accelerated portion (net of withholding taxes) will be distributed in shares six months after the end of the performance period in which the criteria are first met; and if acceleration occurs during the fifth year of the award the award will become distributable at the end of the fifth year.
+Distribution of PARS award shares may not occur earlier than 31/2 years after the initial award date even if the performance criteria are met, except in cases of death, disability, retirement or certain other special circumstances.
+In all events, the award recipient must remain continuously employed by the Company until the underlying shares are distributed (except that the Committee may in its discretion waive this requirement if termination of employment is due to death, disability, retirement or other circumstance the Committee deems appropriate).
 Until the underlying shares are actually distributed, dividends are not paid or accrued on the PARS.
 Information about the PARS awards for 2018, 2019 and 2020 is provided in the Summary Compensation Table on page 27 and under "Outstanding Equity Awards at Fiscal Year-End" on page 30.